chromatic-solfege/chromatic-solfege.github.io/readme.md

 | Ascending Chromatic Scale | Descending Chromatic Scale |
 |---------------------------|----------------------------|
 | ![do di re ri mi fa fi sol si la li ti do][aug-small] | ![do ti te la le sol se fa mi me re ra do][dim-small] |

+## An Introduction to Chromatic-Solfege

+I have extended the note naming rule of Chromatic-Solfege into a new form which I believe is more suitable to improve your ability of improvising.
+The extension covers modifying the naming rule for double, triple and quadruple accidentals.
+Those irregular accidentals are useful to analyzing pieces of polymodal music.
+And I have developed comprehensive exercises to build fluency for the note names.
+The exercises can be learned with model videos.

 For further information of Chromatic-Solfege, see [An Introduction to Chromatic-Solfege](an-introduction-to-chromatic-solfege/).